Marita Camacho Quirós: First Lady of Costa Rica

-As First Lady, she actively worked for children; promoted children's shelters, teaching schools, school canteens, and community centers.
+As First Lady, she actively worked for children by promoting children's shelters, teaching schools, school canteens, and community centres.
 She supported the Hospicio de Huérfanos de San José and the 1964 creation of the Hospital Nacional de Niños.

 Camacho Quirós made several trips abroad with her husband as First Lady.
 They met with Pope John XXIII, Francisco Franco, and American presidents John F. Kennedy and Lyndon B. Johnson.

-She and her husband left office as very popular and well-liked figures, with her husband being credited for stabilising a nation during the Cuban Missile Crisis.

 Longevity

 On 10 March 2021, Camacho Quirós turned 110 years old, becoming a supercentenarian.
-She has been verified by the Latin American Supercentenarians (LAS) as the oldest living Costa Rican.
-She is also the oldest known former first lady.
+She was verified by the Gerontology Research Group as being the oldest Costa Rican to ever live.
+She was also the oldest known former first lady.

+Camacho Quirós died on 20 June 2025, at the age of 114 years and 102 days.
+After her death, Franca Pilla of Italy became the oldest living former first lady at the age of 104.